- For Business

 Disciplinary procedures can often lead to dismissal and it is therefore imperative that a fair procedure is followed.
 Failure to follow a procedure at all will always result in a finding of unfair dismissal.

 The ACAS Code of Practice on Disciplinary and Grievance Procedures provides practical guidance to employers and employees on carrying out fair disciplinary procedures for misconduct or poor performance.
 Employment tribunals will take the Code into account when considering whether an employer acted reasonably.
+The Tribunal can also apply a 25% uplift to a compensatory award if the ACAS Code is not followed.

 In order for a dismissal to be fair it must fall within one of 5 potentially fair reasons.
 These are: